 1. Buckle up.

 This should always be your first step when you get into a car.
 A seat belt is the one thing in your car that can keep you safe if an unexpected accident occurs.
 Consider it like a lifeline!
 It is so important to buckle up every time you get into a car.
 In a split second someone can run a red light, rear end your car, sideswipe you and so many other things that can lead to serious injuries and death.
-Remember to always stay alerted and buckle up.
+Remember to always stay alerted and buckle up.2.
+Get settled in.

 Before you take off, pick your favorite radio station or set your temperature to your preference.
-The less time you spend fidgeting on your drive, the more time you spend staying concentrated on the road ahead.
+The less time you spend fidgeting on your drive, the more time you spend staying concentrated on the road ahead.3.
+Stop texting and calling.

 Drivers are 23 times more likely to crash when they text and drive.
 84% of distracted-driving-related fatalities were affiliated with carelessness or inattentiveness.
 You might think that it is easy to text and drive or you’re a professional so there is no need to worry, wrong!
 In a split second, everything can change and you might not even notice.